 Why Does Smoke Smell So Bad?

-Why Does Fire Smoke Odor Stick?
+Why is Fire Smoke Odor Sticky?

-- Emergency response to assess the damage
+- They act fast with an emergency response to assess the damage.

-- Soot and residue cleaning using professional grade products and the right tools for the type of fire and smoke damage
+- It is best to use the right tools for the specific type of fire and smoke damage.